A clear European focus based on transnational cooperation

 Board Professionals (Founding member)

-Board Professionals Finland is a rapidly growing organization with over 170 female members: high quality and successful women directors active at the executive and top levels of different companies and non-profit organizations.
-We work for strengthening diversity on boards through public discussions, professional networking and seminars as well as offering inspiring activities to the members.
+Founded in 2006, Board Professionals Finland (BPF) is a professional non-profit networking and training organization promoting increased diversity in boards and executive management.
+BPF has over 170 members who all have many years of leadership experience at the executive and top levels of different companies and non-profit organizations.
+BPF works to strengthen diversity on boards through public discussions, professional networking and seminars as well as offering inspiring activities to the members.

 Represented by Ulrike Sauerwald